graalvm/workshops/native-image/non-fungible-verses/README.md

 Note your admin password.

-Once the database is up and running, click on "Database Actions".
+Once the database is up and running, click *Database Actions*.

 In the "Database Actions" tab, click on "Restful Services and SODA".
 Copy the base URL.
 In the `.bashrc` file of the compute VM, set `$ORDS_BASE_URL` to the base URL.